 Most travelers explore the Galapagos via live-aboard cruise ship, expedition yacht, or one-guide boats.
 Cruises are typically all-inclusive for the ultimate stress-free vacation.
 This leaves you free to enjoy the beauty of the Galapagos.
 Cruises incorporate many exploring activities providing travelers with far more options to choose for enjoying the islands.

-Metropolitan Touring’s Yacht Isabela II (40 guests) offers a cozy and intimate experience in the Galapagos.
-More adventurous travelers will enjoy the Santa Cruz II (up to 45 couples).
-This expedition vessel was developed to operate in remote locations and provides high-tech amenities suitable for any adventure.
-The newest vessel in Metropolitan Touring’s Galapagos fleet is Yacht La Pinta (48 guests).
+Metropolitan Touring’s expedition vessels offer a range of cozy and intimate experience in the Galapagos and adventurous explorations.
+Particularly, Santa Cruz II Cruise was developed to operate in remote locations and provides high-tech amenities suitable for any adventure.
+The newest vessel in Metropolitan Touring’s Galapagos fleet is Yacht La Pinta.
 This yacht features a wonderful observation deck allowing guests to enjoy the wonderful scenery of the Galapagos Islands.
 All of these vessels offer guests top-notch service, luxurious accommodations, world-class dining, and wonderful social areas.
 An expedition team of Expedition Leaders, Naturalists, and Panga drivers will divide the total number of guests in small groups.